mainmatter/mainmatter.com/src/posts/2023-09-14-integrate-storybook-in-svelte-doing-it-the-svelte-way.md

 - Navigate to the provided URL to inspect the Button component in action.

 Congratulations!
 You built your first Story using Svelte syntax!
-As you progress building more components, you might want to explore:
+As you continue building more components, you might want to explore:

 - Multiple stories for diverse components.